What happens during the mammogram procedure, and will it hurt?

-The mammogram is quick and easy and takes only a few seconds.
+The mammogram is a quick and easy procedure that only takes only a few seconds.

 Women without a history of breast problems usually have a screening mammogram performed.
 For women with a history of breast problems, a targeted mammogram may be performed to better evaluate a particular area of the breast.
 Sometimes special mammograms may be requested by your doctor.

-Ductogram: If additional views are needed for specific reasons, such as bloody discharge from the nipple, the doctor may request a ductogram.
-It consists of mammography performed after a fine plastic tube is placed into the opening of the duct into the nipple and administration of a small amount of dye.
+- Ductogram: If additional views are needed for specific reasons, such as bloody discharge from the nipple, the doctor may request a ductogram.
+It consists of mammography performed after a fine plastic tube is placed into the opening of the duct into the nipple and a small amount of dye is administered.

-Stereotactic mammography: Based on mammograms taken from two angles, a computerized map shows the precise location of masses or calcifications.
-This technique allows, after local anesthesia, a metallic wire with a little hook at the end to be inserted into a breast lump that cannot be felt.
+- Stereotactic mammography: Based on mammograms taken from two angles, a computerized map shows the precise location of masses or calcifications.
+This technique allows, after local anesthesia, a metallic wire with a little hook at the end to be inserted into a breast lump.
 The wire then guides the surgeon during surgery to remove the tumor and the surrounding healthy tissue completely.
 After removal, a new film of the breast is taken to ensure that all the suspicious tissue has been removed.
 However, a stereotactic biopsy may be performed in which a small computer-controlled system guides the placement of a needle into the lesion or lump for sampling in a laboratory.